LucienDewever/CTF_Write-Ups/HackTheBox/Cyber_Apocalypse2022/SnakeCode/README.md

 Using the "file" command in linux, we are able to see that the pyc file is using Python2.7
 ![Figure 1](FileRecon.png)

 Next, I'd like to see what the program does when run, and to no suprise it loads up a game of snake.
 The berries change between being a '#' and being letters.
-I am suspicios that the letters will be the flag, but there is not enough space on the snake gameboard to play until all the letters are revealed
+I am suspicious that the letters will be the flag, but there is not enough space on the snake gameboard to play until all the letters are revealed
 ![Figure 2](GameBuffer.png)
 ![Figure 3](GameAnswer.png)